 “To me, this meant developing a broad understanding of different areas like marketing, accounting, business and HR, so that when someone comes to you with an issue or proposal, you know how to respond.”

-Margo Camus (MBA), Rob Sutton (MBA) and Jay Franze (Master of Leadership in Service Innovation)
+Margo Camus (MBA), Rob Sutton (MBA) and David Elchuk (Master of Entrepreneurship and Innovation)